 Some people are really strange.

 Don’t believe them.
-Hostel 44, located like 10 minutes walk from the city center, is amazing option for genuine backpackers.
+Hostel 44, located like 10 minutes walk from the city center, is really cool option for genuine backpackers.
 It’s clean, it’s cheap and this amazing price includes really decent breakfast option.

 Not to mention that the place has two properties, one to each other, and the other one comes with an open space, a backyard where you can chill if you’re not wandering and checking out the streets and sights of Bulgarian capital.